-One of the worst outcomes for anyone with a hip replacement is infection.
-Hip replacement infections can require painful, complicated surgery to remove, clean and replace the implant—and they can have lifelong effects.
+Hip replacement infections can require painful, complicated surgery to remove, clean, and replace the implant—and they can have lifelong effects.
 They’re also expensive.
-But you may not have to deal with these losses alone.
 If you or someone you love suffered from a hip replacement infection, you could have grounds for a lawsuit.
-You need to talk to a hip replacement infection lawsuit lawyer.

 John Foy & Associates has been helping patients recover money for over 20 years.
-We have built a reputation as one of the top medical injury law firms in the country—with a history of winning cases.
-Let us help you determine if you have a potential hip infection claim, and get you the money you deserve.
-Contact us for a FREE consultation.
-Call us at 404-400-4000 and get your free consultation today.
+Let our personal injury lawyers help you determine if you have a potential hip infection claim, and get you the money you deserve.
+Contact us for a FREE consultation at 404-400-4000 today.

 Why do hip replacements become infected?